nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 #requires -Module MarkdownPrince
 ```

-The modules MiniGraph and MarkdownPrince are used here as to
+The modules MiniGraph and MarkdownPrince are used here so as to
 not reinvent the wheel.
 We just need to add a few simple loops and
 we're done.